isaacLepley/Alimus-Public/house-rules.md

 ## Things to expect to see in this game:

-- A diverse cast of NPCs
+- A very diverse, whimsical cast of NPCs
 - The Fey Realm
 - The Shadowfell
 - Wildspace/cosmic travellers